Find out what types of Chinese food are gluten-free, how to order at Chinese restaurants, and what to look for on menus.

 If you’re the only one at the table who needs to eat gluten-free, be aware of the other dishes at the table.

 It’s traditional to share dishes among the table when enjoying Chinese food, but be sure to use dedicated spoons for each bowl or dish if others want to share.
-This will help prevent gluten from going from one dish into your gluten-free dish, cutting down the opportunity of cross contamination.

 Cross Contamination is Almost Guaranteed